(Modern Survival.org) – You can use an automated external defibrillator (AED) if a victim is on a metal surface. True or False?

 Answer: True.
 Here’s why…

-Being prepared to face an emergency isn’t just about knowing how to survive in the wild or overcome a large-scale disaster.
-This knowledge is great to have, but knowing how to save a life in the day-to-day world is important as well.
+Preparing to face an emergency isn’t just about knowing how to survive in the wild or overcome a large-scale disaster.
+This knowledge is great, but knowing how to save a life in the day-to-day world is also important.
 For example, if someone goes into cardiac arrest, knowing how to use an automated external defibrillator (AED) could be the difference between life and death for that person.

 The following video shows how to use an AED, as explained by the American Red Cross: